-The UCF Police Department, Office of Emergency Management, and UCF News & Information determine which communication tools will be used during an emergency.
+The UCF Police Department, the UCF Department of Security and Emergency Management, and UCF Communications determine which communication tools will be used during an emergency.
 If these departments receive information about an immediate threat to the UCF campus, they will confirm that a threat exists, determine the appropriate segment or segments of the campus community to receive the information, if the threat is limited to a certain building or segment, as well as determine the content of the notification and initiate some or all of the notification systems as described below.
 These entities work together to provide timely and accurate information to the UCF community.
-All incidents will be evaluated on a case-by-case basis to determine if a serious or ongoing threat to the community exists.
+All incidents will be evaluated on a case-bycase basis to determine if a serious or ongoing threat to the community exists.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other UCF community members and a UCF Alert would not be distributed.
-In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a UCF Alert to the community.
-Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the UCF Police.
+In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ongoing threat to distribute a UCF Alert to the community.
+Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, the amount of information known by the UCF Police, and the determination of an ongoing threat to the UCF Community.

 UCF will immediately notify the campus community, upon the confirmation of a significant emergency or dangerous situation occurring on UCF's campuses, which involve an immediate threat to the health or safety of students, faculty, and staff so that they may take reasonable precautions for safety, unless the notification at that time will compromise efforts to contain the emergency.
-Only authorized personnel can operate, activate, or de-activate the UCF ALERT System.
-Each individual who has the authority to activate the UCF

-ALERT system has the responsibility of ensuring that it is activated primarily for life safety situations and is not used for routine notifications.
+Only authorized personnel can operate, activate, or de-activate the UCF ALERT system.
+Each individual who has the authority to activate the UCF ALERT system has the responsibility of ensuring that it is activated primarily for life safety situations and is not used for routine notifications.
 Depending on the scale and type of emergency, some or all systems will be used for emergency notifications.
 The deactivation of the UCF ALERT system will be done in stages, depending on the scale and type of emergency.
 A large-scale emergency will require that some UCF Alert systems remain active until the entire UCF community is aware of its current status.
 For example: the UCF Emergency Home Page may be used to provide information to faculty and staff members and students after the campus has been deemed safe by the appropriate authority.
 Incidents which prompt a UCF Alert include, but are not limited to:

-- Any of the Clery Reportable Crimes (murder and nonnegligent manslaughter, negligent manslaughter, forcible sexual offenses, robbery, aggravated assault, burglary, motor vehicle theft and arson
+Any of the Clery Reportable Crimes (murder and nonnegligent manslaughter, negligent manslaughter, forcible sexual offenses, robbery, aggravated assault, burglary, motor vehicle theft and arson

-- An outbreak of a serious illness
+An outbreak of a serious illness

-- Approaching tornado, hurricane or other extreme weather condition
+Approaching tornado, hurricane or other extreme weather condition

-- Earthquake
+Earthquake

-- Gas leak
+Gas leak

-- Terrorist incident
+Terrorist incident

-- Armed intruder

-- Bomb threat
+Armed intruder Bomb threat

-- Civil unrest or rioting
+Civil unrest or rioting

-- Explosion
+Explosion

-- Nearby chemical or hazardous waste spill
+Nearby chemical or hazardous waste spill